 - Take note of any hashtags attached to events and activities and share these to keep the conversation spreading.

 - Join a local community of practice, network or committee.
 Contact your local women's health service and find out about joining these to build your expertise and network with others working in this space.

-- Get in touch with a women’s health service directly and ask about further ways that you can get involved – it all starts with a conversation!
+- Get in touch with GEN VIC directly and ask about further ways that you can get involved – it all starts with a conversation!